PVC Film: A Guide – Benefits, Options & Applications

 - 5 min read

 PVC film, or polyvinyl chloride film, is one of the most widely used plastic materials in the world.
-Its unique combination of strength, formability, chemical resistance, and affordability makes it a great choice from medical packaging to automotive interiors.
+Its unique combination of strength, formability, chemical resistance, and affordability makes it a great choice for many applications, from medical packaging to automotive interiors.

-At Achilles USA, we manufacture Calendered PVC film in a wide range of thicknesses, finishes, and formulations, customized to meet the needs of specialized industries.
-In this guide, we’ll examine PVC film, its benefits, the different types available, and how to select the right one for your application.
+At Achilles USA, we manufacture calendered PVC film in a wide range of thicknesses, finishes, and formulations.
+Each product is customized to meet the specific needs of specialized industries.
+In this guide, we’ll look closely at PVC film, its benefits, different types available, and tips on selecting the right one for your application.

 Understanding PVC Film: How It’s Made

-PVC film is produced from polyvinyl chloride resin, a thermoplastic polymer that softens with heat and solidifies when cooled.
-This characteristic enables the material to be formed into thin, flexible sheets, rolls, or more rigid structures through extrusion, calendering, or blowing.
+PVC film is produced from polyvinyl chloride resin, a thermoplastic polymer known for its versatility.
+It softens with heat and solidifies when cooled.
+This property allows manufacturers to create thin, flexible sheets or more rigid structures via different production methods such as extrusion, calendering, and blowing.

-Extruded PVC: In the extrusion process, raw PVC pellets or powder are fed into a heated barrel where they are melted and mixed by a rotating screw.
-The molten material is then pushed through a flat die, which shapes the film to a desired width and thickness.
-Once extruded, the film is cooled, typically using chilled rollers or air, and then wound into rolls.
+In the extrusion process, raw PVC pellets or powder are heated and mixed through a rotating screw.
+The molten material is then pushed through a flat die.
+This die shapes the film into the desired width and thickness.
+After extruding, the film is cooled—usually with chilled rollers or air—and wound into rolls for further use.

-Calendered PVC film: Calendering is a process that involves feeding heated PVC resin through a series of precision rollers, which flatten the material into thin sheets.
-These polished rollers are designed to create a smooth and uniform surface finish, making calendered film ideal for printing, laminating, and decorative applications.
+The calendering process involves feeding heated PVC resin through a series of precision rollers.
+These rollers flatten the material into thin sheets, creating a smooth and uniform surface finish.
+Calendered film is ideal for applications like printing, laminating, and decorative uses because of its polished appearance.

-Blown PVC Film: In blown film extrusion, the melted PVC is extruded through a circular die to form a continuous tube of film.
-This tube is then inflated with air to expand it, creating a "bubble" that is cooled and flattened into film before winding.
-The process allows for film production with equal strength in both the machine and transverse directions.
+Blown film extrusion involves extruding the melted PVC through a circular die.
+This forms a continuous tube of film, which is then inflated with air to create a "bubble."
+The film is cooled and flattened before being wound onto rolls.
+The blown film process allows for strong film production in both the machine and transverse directions.

 PVC Film: A Material That Adapts to Your Needs

-Thanks to these manufacturing methods, PVC film can be produced in a wide range of:
+Thanks to these manufacturing methods, PVC film can be produced in a wide variety of:

 Thicknesses (from thin to semi-rigid)